CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab1.md

 In this hands-on lab, you will provision an Azure OpenAI resource in Azure AI Foundry and install the application locally.
 Modern Azure OpenAI deployments now focus on lifecycle-supported models such as GPT-4.1, GPT-4.1-mini, and the GPT-5 family, replacing legacy GPT-3 and earlier GPT-4 variants.
 This ensures your solution is aligned with Microsoft’s current model roadmap and long-term upgrade strategy.

 A key capability you will explore is **Function Calling**, which enables GPT-4.1 and GPT-5 class models to return structured JSON outputs mapped to predefined functions.
-Instead of generating only natural language responses, the model can determine when to invoke external tools and provide validated arguments for execution.
+Instead of generating only natural-language responses, the model can determine when to invoke external tools and provide validated arguments for execution.
 This structured interaction allows developers to integrate AI models with APIs, databases, and backend services to build intelligent, production-ready applications.

 Additionally, this lab introduces an agent-based architecture using Python.
-You will examine how an AI agent is structured around defined goals and tasks, natural language interaction, tool execution, and memory management.
+You will examine how an AI agent is structured around defined goals and tasks, natural-language interaction, tool execution, and memory management.
 You will also explore how a multi-agent copilot model uses specialist agents coordinated by an agent runner to efficiently manage tasks and maintain continuity across domains.

 ## Objective

-Understand how to deploy supported Azure OpenAI models (such as GPT-4.1 or GPT-5 family models), configure them securely, and integrate them into intelligent applications using function calling and agent-based design.
+In this lab, you will learn how to deploy supported Azure OpenAI models (such as GPT-4.1 or GPT-5 family models), configure them securely, and integrate them into intelligent applications using function calling and agent-based design.

 By the end of this lab, you will be able to: